Grant Directories

 The Allen Lane Foundation - Asylum Seekers And Refugees (UK)

 The Allen Lane Foundation is a grant-making trust with a focus is on funding unpopular causes.
 The overall aims of the Foundation are to make a lasting difference to people’s lives; reduce isolation, stigma and discrimination; and to encourage or enable unpopular groups to share in the life of the whole community.
 The Foundation is interested funding organisations that work with asylum seekers and refugees; including those held in detention.
+The foundation has updated it's criteria and will now only consider applications that are of benefit to women.

 UK Aid Direct – Impact grant (International)